Daaouan/DL_Lab4/README.md

 # Lab 4: Deep Learning Architectures

 ## Introduction
-This lab is part of the Master MBD program at Université Abdelmalek Essaadi, facilitated by Professor Lotfi Elaachak.
-The lab is designed to enhance our understanding and practical skills in creating and training deep neural networks using PyTorch, focusing on Auto-encoders (AE), Variational Auto-encoders (VAE), and Generative Adversarial Networks (GANs).
+This lab is designed to enhance our understanding and practical skills in creating and training deep neural networks using PyTorch, focusing on Auto-encoders (AE), Variational Auto-encoders (VAE), and Generative Adversarial Networks (GANs).

 ## Objectives
 - Familiarize ourselves with the PyTorch library.